 By the end of 2015, most popular browsers supported HTTP/2.
 This included Firefox, Microsoft Edge, Internet Explorer 11, and Chrome.

-Here is the full list of HTTP/2 capable browsers:
+Here is the complete list of HTTP/2 capable browsers:

 |BROWSER||Compatible||Version Supported From|